YanhengWang/yanhengwang.github.io/notes/index.md

 title: Notes
 ---

+# Geometry: Combinatorics & Algorithms

+Three main parts: planar graphs and their embeddings; triangulation of point sets; convex polytopes. [➤](./geometry)

 # Counting and Sampling

-The theory of Markov chain mixing times and their use in attacking counting/sampling combinatorial structures.
-[Details](./sampling)
+The theory of Markov chain mixing times and their use in attacking counting/sampling combinatorial structures. [➤](./sampling)

 # Theory of Computation

-Classical materials in formal languages, computability and basic complexity theory.
-[Details](./computation)
+Classical materials in formal languages, computability and basic complexity theory. [➤](./computation)

 # Programming Languages

-Features, designs and constructions of programming languages.
-[Details](./program-language)
+Features, designs and constructions of programming languages. [➤](./program-language)

-# Geometry

-Three main parts: planar graphs and their embeddings; triangulation of point sets; convex polytopes.
-[Details](./geometry)

 # Linear Algebra & Linear Programming

 > Still pending...

-A flexible introduction to linear algebra, with applications in linear programming.
-[Plan](./linear-algebra).
+A flexible introduction to linear algebra, with applications in linear programming. [➤](./linear-algebra)